syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

 # Ports in Blazor Diagram Component

-Port is a special connection point in a Node that you can glue the connectors.
-When you glue a connector to a node or port, they stay connected, even if one of the node is moved.
+Port is a special connection point in a Node where you can glue the connectors.
+When you glue a connector to a node or port, they remain connected even if one of the nodes is moved.

 ![Port in Blazor Diagram](../images/blazor-diagram-port.png)